-The District uses the Erie 1 BOCES (NY44 Heath Benefits Trust) for their health insurance.
-There is only 1 plan offered.
+The District uses the Erie 1 BOCES (NY44 Heath Benefits Trust) Blue Cross/Blue Shield (BC/BS) for their health insurance.
+There is only 1 plan are 4 plans offered.
 Vision and prescription benefits are included in the health plan.
 The plan is offered for singles, employee/spouse, employee/children and family.
 Dental benefits are also offered to employees through either Delta Dental or the NY44 Health Benefit Trust.
 The employee's portion of the premium is outlined in each bargaining unit's contract.

 Open enrollment is May 1-31st, the Benefit Administrator/Personnel Secretary will send a letter to all employees outlining the employee's benefits and the new rates.
-If employees to change their insurance, they must notify the Benefit Administrator by May 31st.
+If employees choose to change their insurance, they must notify the Benefit Administrator by May 31st.

-Health insurance benefit rates are updated in Finance Manager by the Benefit Administrator and the Payroll Clerk will input the amounts for the employee appropriate coverage into Finance Manager for the payroll deduction.
+Health insurance benefit rates are updated in NVision by the Benefit Administrator and the Payroll Clerk will input the amounts for the employee appropriate coverage into NVision for the payroll deduction.
 The Benefits Administrator maintains an Excel spreadsheet that is used to calculate the employee's and District's portion of the premiums from the total premium.
-She compares her spreadsheet to Finance Manager to ensure the rates are accurate.
+She compares her spreadsheet to NVision to ensure the rates are accurate.
 She also uses the spreadsheet to ensure the bill from the insurance company is accurate and to ensure employees are appropriately added or deleted.